 Congress Probing Assertions That Air Force Intimidated Officers

-WASHINGTON (AP) _ Congress is looking into claims by two Air Force officers that their superiors tried to muzzle them when they recommended spending cuts within their service.
+WASHINGTON (AP) _ Two Air Force officers testified before a House subcommittee Wednesday that their superiors tried to muzzle them when they recommended spending cuts within the service.

 Cols.
-Sanford Mangold and Edward Dietz were prepared to tell the House Government Operations Committee today of their efforts to cut Pentagon spending on satellite weapons and warning systems and of the harsh reaction from their superiors.
+Sanford Mangold and Edward Dietz told the House Government Operations subcommittee on national security of their efforts to cut Pentagon spending on satellite weapons and warning systems, and of the harsh reaction from their superiors.

 ″I am troubled that these enormously expensive and technologically questionable programs are going forward despite the end of the Cold War for which they were intended, and despite the reduced need for big-ticket strategic satellite systems,″ Conyers said.

-Dietz urged the Air Force to save $10 billion by canceling development of a new space-based warning system.
-He says he was removed from his job and reassigned.
+Dietz said he urged the Air Force to save $10 billion by canceling the Defense Support Program.
+He said he was removed from his job and reassigned.